 It should be.
 Otherwise, you could experience a pretty nasty leak.

 A properly installed water heater includes components for relieving pressure inside the system.
 There should be a pressure release valve (PRV) and a thermal expansion tank.
-Basically, these components work together to ensure that any excess pressure from the street or the heating of the water inside your tank can't overwhelm the system and damage your home's plumbing.
+These components work together to ensure that any excess pressure from the street or the heating of the water inside your tank can’t overwhelm the system and damage your home’s plumbing.

 When there’s too much pressure, the PRV will relieve it and dump out the extra water that shouldn’t be inside the system.
 If it’s pumped outside the way it should be, you’re good.